luiscoco/X509Certificates_sample1/README.md

 Key classes and types in the **System.Security.Cryptography.X509Certificates** namespace include:

-**X509Certificate and X509Certificate2**: These classes represent an X.509 certificate.
+**X509Certificate and X509Certificate2**: These classes represent an X.509 certificate

 X509Certificate2 is an enhanced version that provides more functionality than the X509Certificate class

 **X509Store**: Represents a store of certificates.
 This can be thought of as a database on the system that holds certificates